 Portland Police arrested independent journalist Nick Sortor on October 2, 2025, during a protest outside the Immigration and Customs Enforcement (ICE) building.
 The arrest has drawn attention and criticism, particularly after videos surfaced showing police allowing some protesters to go free while detaining Sortor.

 Sortor was charged with disorderly conduct after he recorded video footage of protesters being maced by federal agents.
-"I was getting video of protesters getting maced by federal agents, which was embarrassing video for them," Sortor told Fox News reporter Bill Melugin shortly after his release.
+"I was getting video of protesters getting maced by federal agents, which was embarrassing video for them," (Portland) Sortor told Fox News reporter Bill Melugin shortly after his release.

 The incident occurred as tensions escalated during a protest against ICE.
 According to Sortor, he was surrounded and attacked by Antifa militants for filming their actions.
 Melugin reported that police observed the threats but did not intervene at the time.